isabella232/help-7/gitbook/superquery/superquery-editor/query-tabs.md

 ### Lock Tab

-The "Lock Tab" functionality makes the selected query tab uneditable to everyone — as if you're seeing the query from the perspective of someone with "View" permissions.
+The "Lock Tab" functionality makes the selected query tab uneditable to everyone &mdash; as if you're seeing the query from the perspective of someone with "View" permissions.

 When a tab is locked, you will see a lock icon next to its name in your Board's list.
 Additionally, locked tabs have a "Locked" message display towards the top-right corner of your editor.

 To unlock a tab, click on "Unlock Tab" from your tab options dropdown or click on the "Locked" message at the top-right of your editor.

 ![](<../.gitbook/assets/image (56).png>)